z-erica/cosmopolitan-sdl2/README.md

 - Bundling a prebuilt native library for systems where it makes more sense (Windows).
   This could potentially make fully self contained source builds more awkward, however.
 - Testing real code with callbacks from SDL.
+- Some way for errors in the dynamic api loading to be recoverable.